on view through november

 Art and nature have always been integral to Elise’s life, and her aesthetic brings those two worlds together in outstanding new works featured in this exhibit.

-The Garden (Un) Variety exhibit will feature dozens of Elise’s recent and original artworks and range in size from large 48”x60” statement pieces that would transform a space to smaller 12”x12” works that could add a pop of interest or color to a room.
-If you would love an original piece of art that captures the beauty of nature in a distinctive abstract style, there will be a piece waiting for you at the opening on October 12.
+The Garden (Un) Variety exhibit features dozens of Elise’s recent and original artworks and range in size from large 48”x60” statement pieces that would transform a space to smaller 12”x12” works that could add a pop of interest or color to a room.
+If you would love an original piece of art that captures the beauty of nature in a distinctive abstract style, there will be a piece waiting for you at Inner Space.

 About Elise Freda